CowboyFromHell/devops_course/til/til.md

 ## 20.06.2021
 + Added a little fix in ansible_playbook.
-+ Added new functions in my aws script
++ Added new functions in my aws script.

 ## 21.07.2021
-+ I cleaned the code for git for a long time, because I often got banned
++ I cleaned the code for git for a long time, because I often got banned.

 ## 22.07.2021
 + Made a docker container, 49mb.